FedSA-GCL: A Semi-Asynchronous Federated Graph Learning Framework with Personalized Aggregation and Cluster-Aware Broadcasting: Experiments

 \subsection{Robustness Comparison}

-To answer \textbf{Q3}, we conduct two groups of robustness experiments on all seven graph datasets using Metis to split client subgraphs.
-Specifically, we introduce two types of perturbations: random label sparsity and random topology sparsity.
-Each baseline is trained five times, and we report the mean performance along with the 95\% confidence interval.
-Under the random topology sparsity setting, our method outperforms the best-performing baseline by an average of 3.1\%.
-In the random label sparsity scenario, the improvement reaches 4.0\%.
-These results further demonstrate the robustness of our proposed method against both structural and annotation perturbations.
-Detailed results are summarized in Tables \ref{table:label sparsity} and \ref{table:topology sparsity}, where the best results are highlighted using bold.
+To answer \textbf{Q4}, we conduct robustness experiments on eight graph datasets using Metis to split client subgraphs.
+We introduce two types of perturbations to evaluate algorithm stability: random label sparsity, achieved by uniformly masking 10\% of local training labels (Table~\ref{table:label sparsity}), and random topology sparsity, implemented by symmetrically dropping 10\% of edges (Table~\ref{table:topology sparsity}).
+To ensure fair comparison, these identically perturbed datasets are consistently applied across all baselines.
+Each baseline is trained five times.
+We report the mean performance along with the 95\% confidence interval.

+Under the random topology sparsity setting, our method outperforms the best-performing baseline by an absolute average of 2.8\%.
+In the random label sparsity scenario, the absolute improvement reaches 3.7\%.
+Specifically, we observe the model performance on the large-scale \texttt{ogbn-arxiv} dataset.
+FedSA-GCL maintains the highest test accuracy under both perturbation types.
+It demonstrates stronger resilience against data noise compared to the asynchronous baseline SWESALT.
+These results confirm the robustness of our proposed method against structural and annotation perturbations.

+To evaluate robustness under varying network scales, we partition the Computers, PubMed, Physics, and Photo datasets into 10, 20, and 30 clients using the Louvain algorithm.
+We benchmark FedSA-GCL against FedAsyn, FedAvg, FedBuff, FedGTA, and SWESALT, reporting the mean performance and 95\% confidence intervals across five independent runs.
+As Fig.~\ref{fig:client_num} illustrates, FedSA-GCL effectively mitigates performance degradation as the network expands, demonstrating consistent stability and adaptability across diverse client populations.